Terms and Conditions

 Feeding & Nursing:

-- Baby bottles and feeding equipment must be BPA-free and comply with Australian standards
+- Baby bottles and feeding equipment must be BPA-free and comply with applicable food-contact safety standards in the seller's and buyer's jurisdiction

 - Breast pumps: only new/unused or thoroughly sterilized personal items may be sold